Golf-PGA Tour overhauls schedule, player compensation amid LIV threat

 When asked if players who joined LIV might want to return to the PGA Tour after seeing the latest changes, Monahan said he would not lift their suspensions.

-"No. They've joined the LIV Golf series and they've made that commitment and for most of them they've made multi-year commitments," said Monahan.
+"No. They've joined the LIV Golf Series and they've made that commitment.
+For most of them they've made multi-year commitments," said Monahan.

-Among the other changes, the PGA Tour announced an "earnings assurance program" that guarantees players at the developmental Korn Ferry Tour priority category and above will earn at least $500,000.
+Among the other changes is an "earnings assurance program" that guarantees players at the developmental Korn Ferry Tour priority category and above will earn at least $500,000.

 The PGA Tour also said it will launch a travel stipend program that will see players receive $5,000 for every missed cut for non-exempt members.